Research & Analysis Wing: Maldives

 In November 1988, the People's Liberation Organisation of Tamil Eelam (PLOTE), composed of about 200 Tamil secessionist rebels under Abdullah Luthufi, invaded Maldives.
 At the request of the president of Maldives, Maumoon Abdul Gayoom, the Indian Armed Forces, with assistance from R&AW, launched a military campaign to throw the mercenaries out of Maldives.
 On the night of 3 November 1988, the Indian Air Force airlifted the 6th parachute battalion of the Parachute Regiment from Agra and flew them over 2,000 km to Maldives.
 The Indian paratroopers landed at the airstrip of Hulhule island and restored the Government rule at Malé within a day.
 The operation, labelled Operation Cactus, also involved the Indian Navy.
 Swift operation by the military and precise intelligence by R&AW quelled the insurgency.

 In 2018–19, R&AW undertook many operations that crippled ISI and MSS intelligence network in Maldives.

-In December 2024 The Washington Post reported that R&AW tried (but later dropped the plan altogether as relations started to improve between India and Maldives) to oust Maldivian government because Government of India perceived Maldivian government to be pro-China.
+In December 2024 The Washington Post reported that R&AW tried (but later dropped the plan altogether as relations started to improve between India and Maldives) to oust Maldivian government because Government of India perceived the Maldivian government to be pro-China.
 After the publication of The Washington Post report the Maldivian Foreign Minister in an interview to WION said (regarding The Washington Post story) "very short answer for that.
 It is totally, something that is untrue, unfounded.
 There is no truth in that.
 So it is as simple as that."

 Mauritius

 In February 1983, Mauritian Prime Minister Anerood Jugnauth requested assistance from Indira Gandhi in the event of a coup by rival politician Paul Bérenger.
 In March 1983, Gandhi ordered the Indian Army and Navy to prepare for a military intervention against a possible coup against the Jugnauth government.
-But the military intervention was put off by Mrs. Gandhi, after a squabble between the Indian Navy and Army, on who would lead the operation.
+But the military intervention was put off by Gandhi, after a squabble between the Indian Navy and Army, on who would lead the operation.
 Instead, she chose to task the Research and Analysis Wing's then chief, Nowsher F. Suntook, with supervising a largely intelligence-led operation to reunite the Indian community of Mauritius whose fracturing along ideological and communal lines had allowed Berenger to mount a political challenge.